 Each limited partner shall make an initial capital contribution in the amount set forth in such partners subscription agreement.
 The initial capital contribution made by a partner shall not be less than \$50,000, except to the extent that the General Partner, in its sole and absolute discretion, accepts a lesser amount.
 Units are issued and offered based on NAV.
-As at March 31, 2024, the NAV was \$10.00 per unit (2023 - \$10.00 per unit).
+As at March 31, 2025, the NAV was \$10.00 per unit (2024 - \$10.00 per unit).

 Each limited partner may generally withdraw all or a portion of the balance in each of its capital accounts maintained for purposes of withdrawals as of the end of each calendar month.
 If a redemption request occurs within 12 months of the contribution date, then the proceeds in respect of any such early withdrawal will be subject to a withdrawal charge equal to 4% of the amount permitted to be withdrawn.
 Limited partners seeking a withdrawal must give written notice to the General Partner with a minimum of 30 days' notice.
-There were no withdrawal charges incurred for three months ended March 31, 2024.
+There were no withdrawal charges incurred for the three months ended March 31, 2025.
 The General Partner, in its sole discretion, may permit withdrawals at other times.
 As well, the General Partner, in its sole discretion, may waive or reduce other provisions.
 A partial or complete redemption of units is limited to a set of withdrawal gates as set forth below:

-- Lesser of \$50,000 or the partners initial capital contribution - If total withdrawal requests on any withdrawal date exceed 1% of the Master Fund's NAV, the Master General Partner may, in its discretion, limit withdrawals to 1% of NAV
+- If total withdrawal requests on any withdrawal date exceed 1% of the Master Fund's NAV, the Master General Partner may, in its discretion, limit withdrawals to 1% of NAV

-Redemption notices on any given redemption date shall maintain their order of priority until the unit redemption price for such units has been paid in full.
 Additionally, the General Partner shall be entitled, in its sole discretion, to extend the time for payment or suspend any unit redemptions if, in the reasonable opinion of the General Partner, such payment would be materially prejudicial to the interests of the remaining partners in the Partnership.
 The General Partner does not hold any units representing the beneficial interest in the Partnership and therefore no income or cash distributions are allocated to the General Partner.

-As at March 31, 2024, the Partnership received requests to redeem 1,843,029 units for \$18,430 (2023 - 286,980 units for \$2,870) that is outstanding to be paid at the net asset value.
+As at March 31, 2025, the Partnership received requests to redeem 3,038,783 units for \$30,388 (2024 - 1,843,029 units for \$18,430) that is outstanding to be paid at the net asset value.